ArnoldDP/OStim-Community-Modlist/README.md

 **Disclaimer:**

-The list is currently being updated.
+The list is up to date

-ETA August 17th 1pm PST.

 Ace's post is a little bit outdated.
 The list is now 320 gigs.
 Deleting the downloads folder once its installed can save around 120gb of storage, but it still might be a bit shocking to see the difference in size.